Advanced Customization

 trainer.train()

-trained_model = trainer.best # get best model
+trained_model = trainer.best # Get the best model

 Customizing the DetectionTrainer